tomeskenazi/bitnamitools/README.md

 Assumptions:
 - **No other deployment or provisioning methods are in place**
-- **ec2-user can be used as the system account** to run remote ssh commands on the EC2 instances.
 - **AWS API can be used** to run admin aws commands to discover VM instances.
 In this case, the only command that will be used is *describe-instances*.
 This requires the *AWS Shell* to be installed on the instance where the script will be run from.

 Improvements:
-- Other deployment and provisioning tools such as Docker or chef/puppet could be used on exisiting instances.
-They could be used as an extra criteria to detect the use of the machine by a developper/tester.
+- Other deployment and provisioning tools such as Docker or chef/puppet may be used on exisiting instances.
+They could be used as an extra criteria to detect the use of an instance by a developer/tester.
 Relevant discovery methods should be added to cover those cases.
-- ec2-user is not secure enough as it could access and sudo all instances by default.
-A dedicated user should be used instead to limit the commands that could be run.

 ### Criteria On Obsolescence
-Criteria needs to be established to detect whether a running VM instance is being used or not by a developper.
+Criteria needs to be established to detect whether a running VM instance is being used or not by a developer.

 Requirements:
 - none

 Assumptions:
-- **Connection logs** keep trace of every time a developper connects to the machine.
+- **Connection logs** keep trace of every time a developer connects to the machine.
 By analysing the logs from the *last* command, it is possible to know if a user is still connected or when was the last connection made.
-- **Jenkins Slaves could be running on the machine**: Instead of logging onto the instances, developpers could use those machines as Jenkins slave nodes to build/test/deploy their projects.
+- **Jenkins Slaves could be running on the machine**: Instead of logging onto the instances, developers could use those machines as Jenkins slave nodes to build/test/deploy their projects.
 Checking the last time those projects ran can help determine if an instance is still in use.
 - The **number of days** an instance has not been used is chosen as a mechanism to detect machines that need to be flagged as *not in use* anymore.

+Improvements:
+- As highlighted in the previous section, other tools may be used by developers that could be useful to detect any activity: VM Management tools or Provisioning tools may have APIs that could be used to detect whether the instance is still in use.
+- Listening ports should be taken into account to verify if any other instances are trying to connect to the instances.
+Some other processes may be running for test purposes that are not taken into account by the current scenarios
+- Analysing and keeping track of running processes would be an efficient indicator of any recent activity.
+A refined list of what is meant by 'active processes' could be maintained over time to refine this criteria.

 ### Script Coding
 Requirements: